Former PM John Key praises Christopher Luxon as National leader Simon Bridges faces backlash

-Former Prime Minister John Key has praised National Party candidate Christopher Luxon, hours after party leader Simon Bridges was accused of "politicising" the lockdown.
+Former Prime Minister John Key has praised National Party candidate Christopher Luxon, in a video released hours after party leader Simon Bridges was accused of "politicising" the lockdown.

 Speaking to Skykiwi, a Chinese-language news site, Key said he saw "similarities" between himself and Luxon.